Shrimp & Scallop Cioppino

 White Wine Vinegar

 Not included in your delivery

 • Adjust rack to top position and preheat oven to 450 degrees.
 Wash and dry produce. • Halve, peel, and thinly slice onion.
 Finely dice tomatoes.
-Mince garlic.
+Peel and mince garlic.
 Finely chop parsley leaves and stems.
 Halve ciabatta.

-• Stir in seafood stock concentrate, chicken stock concentrate, white wine vinegar, and 2 1⁄2 cups water (4 cups for 4 servings) to pot with veggies; season with 1 tsp salt (2 tsp for 4) and pepper.
+• Stir in seafood stock concentrate, chicken stock concentrate, vinegar, and 2½ cups water (4 cups for 4 servings) to pot with veggies; season with 1 tsp salt (2 tsp for 4) and pepper.
 Bring to a boil, then reduce heat to medium; simmer until slightly thickened, 8-10 minutes.

-• Meanwhile, place remaining garlic, 2 TBSP butter (4 TBSP for 4 servings), and a pinch of salt in a small microwave-safe bowl.
-Microwave until butter is melted, about 30 seconds. • Place ciabatta, cut sides up, on a baking sheet and brush cut sides with garlic butter.
+• Meanwhile, in a small microwave-safe bowl, combine remaining garlic, 2 TBSP butter (4 TBSP for 4 servings), and a pinch of salt.
+Microwave until butter melts, about 30 seconds. • Place ciabatta, cut sides up, on a baking sheet; brush cut sides with garlic butter.
 Toast on top rack until crisp and golden, 5 minutes.
 Slice each ciabatta half on a diagonal to create triangles.

 • Rinse shrimp* and scallops* under cold water, then pat dry with paper towels. • Add shrimp to pot with stew; simmer until opaque and cooked through, 3-4 minutes. • Add scallops; simmer until opaque and cooked through, 1-2 minutes more.
 Remove pot from heat.
 Season with salt and pepper.

 • Divide cioppino between bowls.
 Garnish with remaining parsley.
 Serve with garlic toast on the side.